-The awards for the group quilts made in my sewing classes have been graciously received each year ranging from winners, runner up and ‘highly commended’ in 2014, 2015, 2016 and 2017 in either the UK National Quilt Championships or the Festival of Quilts at the NEC each year,
+The awards for the group quilts made in my sewing classes have been graciously received each year ranging from winners, runner-up and ‘highly commended’ in 2014, 2015, 2016, 2017 and 2018 in either the UK National Quilt Championships or the Festival of Quilts at the NEC each year,

 The backbone of GillyMac Designs is my weekly children’s classes and my two Thursday groups and more recently a blossoming adult Friday morning group.
-These groups either have a ‘treat’ bowl for the kids or oodles of cake and coffee for the ‘grown ups’.
-Over the past year, these classes are as close to a traditional sewing bee as you could get.
-Wonderful !
+These groups either have a ‘treat’ bowl for the kids or oodles of cake and coffee for the ‘grown-ups’.
+Over the past year, these classes are as close to a traditional sewing bee as you could get – which is absolutely wonderful!

 I have no ambition other than to be a great teacher and to enjoy sewing whilst my girls grow up.
-This is happening fast, with Annie now having completed her degree and Katie mid way through her senior school years.
+This is happening fast, with my elder daughter now having completed her degree and the younger one midway through her senior school years!